mboeck11/replication-creditsentiments/README.md

 Replication files for Boeck, M. and Zörner, T. O. (2023)
 =======
-Replication files for Boeck, M. and Zörner, T. O. (2023) *The Impact of Credit Market Sentiment Shocks*, Journal of Money, Credit and Banking, forthcoming.
+Replication files for Boeck, M. and Zörner, T. O. (2024) *The Impact of Credit Market Sentiment Shocks*, Journal of Money, Credit and Banking, Vol. 56(7), pp. 1645-1673.

 In order to reproduce all the graphics visible in the paper, just run **main.r** in the *scripts* folder.
 Estimations are based on 25.000 MCMC draws where the first 15.000 are discarded.
 Hence, the script takes a considerable amount of time to run through.
 The number of saved draws (*draws*) and discarded draws (*burnins*) can be adapted by the user.
 The script then reproduces the following